Frequently Asked Questions

 For all our master's programs — Master of Science (MS), Master of Engineering (MEng), Master of Engineering Management (MEM) – we require a:

 - TOEFL (Test of English as a Foreign Language)1, or

 - IETLS (International English Language Testing System) score2, or

 1 Master of Science (MS) programs require a minimum TOEFL score of 90.
 Master of Engineering (MEng) and Master of Engineering Management (MEM) programs do not require a minimum TOEFL score.

 2 IELTS is less commonly submitted by applicants.
 Master of Engineering (MEng) and Master of Engineering Management (MEM) programs do not accept the IETLS.

 More Information on Waivers

 For more information, consider the program to which you are applying, and then read:

 What are the minimum admissions criteria for students without undergraduate degree in biomedical engineering?

-The MS and MEng programs in BME admit students with undergraduate degrees in sciences and engineering.
-The minimum requirement is that the students have taken the following college level courses:
+The Master of Science (MS) and Master of Engineering (MEng) programs in Biomedical Engineering (BME) admit students without undergraduate degrees in sciences and engineering.
+The minimum requirement is that the students have taken the following college-level courses: